nguyenluan3017/HPC/benchmark/report.md

 ## Solution Explanation

 In all implementation, we employ cache-friendly single dimensional arrays of size N * N to represent square matrices.
+The size of submatrices must divide N.

 This has some advantages:
 1. All elements are in one continueous block of memory, for example A[1 ..
 N * N]